OloOcki/awesome-citygml/README.md

 - LoD 4: :four:
 - Mixed LoDs: :1234:

-**Attention!** In order to encompass cities that publish their 3D models as open datasets though not in CityGML standard they are marked by :large_orange_diamond:
+**Attention!** Units that publish their 3D models as open datasets but not in the CityGML standard are marked by :large_orange_diamond:

 # List of Countries